google/WebFundamentals/src/content/en/fundamentals/progressive-web-apps/prpl.md

 {% include "web/_shared/contributors/addyosmani.html" %}

-Caution: PRPL is a pattern we believe makes sense for applications that can be granularly served.
+Dogfood: PRPL is a pattern we believe makes sense for applications that can be granularly served.
 It is currently considered **experimental**; however, we plan to publish more data on where it works well in the future.